 How Home Buyers Should Look at Solar PanelsHome buyers should include the savings of solar in their final analysis for the home.
 Note, they should calculate the SAVINGS, not the EXPENSE.
 If you spend 15,000 on solar for your home and sell it the next day, your home is not worth 15,000 more!
 If you're saving $60/month, technically, that will allow you to spend another $60 a month on your mortgage, a month, and that works out to about $10,000.
 (I'm overlooking future maintenance costs here as well).
 So, if it was me, I would value Solar over a home without based on what I save, but I probably wouldn't pay it all (the full $60) because I am taking ownership of another system that likely will need some fixing by professionals over the lifetime I'm in the house.

 The truth about How Home Buyers Look at Solar PanelsSolar is still a rarity in New England, and most buyers are pretty flummoxed by the new systems.
+Although I don't agree with everything in this Bloomberg article, you can see what I mean).
 And if you had to add the panels to the front of your home and it doesn't add to the curb appeal....
 Well, it's not good.
 Typically, I find most buyers are unwilling to pay any extra for solar.
 The unfamiliarity, and the uncertainty of the effectiveness, are big negatives to over come, and so we don't see a big push by the buyers for these homes.
 There are certain buyers, to be sure, who are "Green Focused" and will make financial and personal sacrifices for homes that meet their world view, but there are fewer of them then you might expect (at least in my experience).
 You could argue, in fact, that septic systems are "green" systems, relative to sewer systems (which require processing which expends significant energy and chemicals).
 Yet I find that most people are more comfortable with sewer, for the low cost, low risk scenario it presents.
 (To be fair, I'm not sure the septic guys are marketing the "Green-ness" of their systems.
 Maybe they should?)

 Overall, I'm very optimistic on Solar's potential - especially in parts of the country where a rain day is a special event.
 Look for Solar energy to be part of the package in California and Arizona, and once that takes root, the systems may get cost effective enough to find their way out East.